 1. From the measurements in section 7.4 item 3, are the delay times for the cascaded circuit in Figure 3 (of 2 identical RC sections) twice as large as the delay times for the simple RC circuit?
 Do the delay times scale with the number of sections?
 Explain.
-Mathematically describe the relationship by determined the relationship between delay and number of sections (N).
-Delay = f(N).
-Plot delay time vs. number of sections (N) and overlay the relationship you predict.
-Justify your choice and specify the range of N for which you expect this to be valid.

 2. Estimate the number of cascaded RC sections so that the propagation delay time is about T/2 (T is the period of the input square wave).
 Explain how you arrive at this estimate.
 How would you verify that this is a good estimate (i.e. within 10% of the correct number of sections)?
-In a digital system, this estimate basically is related to the longest bus line that can be driven by the signal before there is a timing error in the system.
+This estimate basically is related to the longest bus line that can be driven by the signal before there is a timing error in the system.